 Elvis brings rock and glamor to the Cannes red carpet

-“Elvis”, Baz Luhrmann’s blockbuster about the king of rock, will monopolize the looks at the Cannes Film Festival this Wednesday, while the French Claire Denis competes for the Palme d’Or with “Stars at noon”, set in Nicaragua.
+Elvisthe overproduction of Baz Luhrman about the king of rock, will monopolize the looks at the Cannes Festival this Wednesday, while the French Claire Denis competes for the Palme d’Or with “Stars at noon”, set in Nicaragua.

-To support him on the red carpet, Butler will be able to count among others on the Oscar winner Tom Hanks, who plays the manager of the “king”, the mysterious “Colonel” Tom Parker in the film.
+To support him on the red carpet Butler You can count among others with the Oscar winner Tom Hankswho plays in the film the manager of the “king”, the mysterious “colonel” Tom Parker.

 The film will be released in June in several countries.

-Aside from a lavish three-minute trailer, little is known about “Elvis,” except that Butler dares to perform the musician’s songs with his own voice.
+Apart from a lavish trailer of just over three minutes, little is known about Elvis, except that Butler he dares to interpret the musician’s songs with his own voice.

-Californian, with a good physical resemblance to the Elvis of the late 1950s, Butler is a classic product of the Disney team.
+Californian, with a good physical resemblance to the Elvis from the late 1950s, Butler It is a classic product of the Disney team.

-It was the actor Denzel Washington who recommended the Australian Luhrmann to give Butler a chance for this role, according to the American site Entertainment Weekly.
+was the actor Denzel Washington who recommended the Australian Luhrmann to give him a chance for this role Butler, according to the US site Entertainment Weekly.

-“I received a video of this young man, tearfully performing ‘Unchained Melody’ (a song that Presley covered) and I said to myself, what is this?”
-Luhrmann explained.
+“I received a video of this young man, interpreting bathed in tears ‘Unchained Melody’ (song he covered Presley) and I said to myself, what is this?
+Luhrmann.

-The 2h39 film is “an intense experience,” said Elvis’s granddaughter, Riley Keough, at Cannes.
+The film, which is just over two hours long, is “an intense experience,” Elvis’s granddaughter Riley Keough said at Cannes.
 Her grandmother, Priscilla Presley, the singer’s widow, has also praised her.

 Meanwhile, the race for the Palme d’Or is in its final meters.

-“Stars at noon” is based on a 1986 novel by Denis Johnson.
-The film follows in the footsteps of a mysterious businesswoman (played by the young Margaret Qualley) during the Sandinista revolution.
+stars at noon It is based on a 1986 novel by Dennis Johnson.
+The film follows in the footsteps of a mysterious businesswoman (played by the young Margaret Qualey) during the Sandinista revolution.

-She is accompanied in the cast by Joe Alwyn, as an American reporter with whom she has an affair.
+He accompanies her in the cast Joe Alwyn, as an American reporter with whom he has an affair.

 The French filmmaker won the award for best direction at the last Berlinale with “Avec amour et acharnement”.